 await persistentAIMessageToDB(userChatId, streamingMessage);

-field in v5 is derived from parts
+}The content field in v5 is derived from parts, so checking it is redundant.

 Critical Gotchas